jennymalmoe/BeachPlease/README.md

 Hamburger meny (the three bars) is not lined with logo, shows lower:

+There were some extra margin on the baeches page (could be scrolled from side to side):
+Seemed to be coming from the row margins.
+I added .row {margin: 0;} to the bottom of my CSS, and now the scroll seems to be gone.
-There were some extra margin on the map, page could be scrolled from side to side:
+There were some extra margin on the map page (could be scrolled from side to side):
 Still figuring that one out.
 Map only had margin on the right, couldnt get margin frpm left: